Tech-at-DU/ACS-3210-Advanced-Web-Patterns/Challenges/Capstone.md

 ## Implementation Guidelines

 - **KEEP IT SIMPLE**: The brevity of this starting structure should encourage your team to create a true MVP!
-- **MAKE TIME FOR POLISH**: Once the app is functioning, spend the remaining time polishing it for your portfolio.
+- **PREP FOR POLISH**: Once the app is functioning, spend the remaining time polishing it for your portfolio.
 - **ASK FOR ASSISTANCE**: Schedule a [meeting with Dani](https://bit.ly/dani-meeting) if you need help with the front or back end.